Recognition of same-sex unions in India: Federal marriage laws

 On 1 April 2022, MP Supriya Sule from the Nationalist Congress Party introduced a bill to the Lok Sabha to legalise same-sex marriage under the Special Marriage Act.
 The proposal would amend various sections of the Act to provide same-sex couples with the same legal rights as opposite-sex couples.
-The bill would fix the marriageable age at 21 for male couples and at 18 for lesbian couples.
+The bill would fix the marriageable age at 21 for gay couples and at 18 for lesbian couples.
+No action was taken on the bill.